-I just found this Slide and film scanner branded “Stratford Labs” model GFP-001 at a yard sale for $5.00 CND ( $2.92 US).
+I just found this Slide scanner branded “Stratford Labs” model GFP-001 at a yard sale for $5.00 CND ( $2.92 US).
 It had no software or manuals with it.
 The user’s manual was easy to find but I searched in vain over 3 hours for software.
 Beware there are lots of sites that try to lure you into believing they have the drivers etc. On way of knowing they are fake is if you see an .exe file.
 These sites will install adware or malware into your computer.

 I own another similar device branded ION but it’s drivers did not work.
 I also read that you don’t need drivers if you use Visa or XP.
 So I installed Windows XP within VMWare but it too did it could not find drivers.

 After uninstalling the unit from Device manager and re-installing, I notice that Windows 7 called it a 35mm Film scanner.
 So I searched again and found this page http://www.driverscape.com/download/35mm-film-scanner.